am0520/BankTransfer/README.md

 # BankTransfer

-Simple master-detail application as part of the Graduate Rotational Internship Program from the The Sparks Foundation.
+Simple master-detail application as part of the Graduate Rotational Internship Program from The Sparks Foundation.

 Home             |  Detail             |  Transfer             |  Finished
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: